llyu0966/find-my-classmates/README.md

 # llyu0966.github.io
 Website Project for CISC.3650 - Human-Computer Interaction at Brooklyn College.
-Try not to use this code to cheat on any assignments (though I doubt any assignment will be similar to this).

 The website (when live) can be found at https://llyu0966.github.io/main.html

 Description: